-For much of human history most people have had firm - if mistaken - beliefs about the nature of the world and the right course of action.
-But now a steep decline in religious belief allied to doubt about the very possibility of objective truth has left many in the West lost and without a framework of belief.
+For much of human history people have held firm - if mistaken - beliefs about the nature of the world and the right course of action.
+But now a steep decline in religious belief allied to doubt about the very possibility of objective truth has left many in the West profoundly lost.

-Should we welcome and endorse the absence of certainty, and an agreed and jointly held set of beliefs?
-Should we see it as the acceptance of something that has always been the case but which through human hubris has often remained hidden?
-Or is it essential that we escape from being lost - even if it means adopting illusory certainties - in order to provide social identity, and personal wellbeing and purpose?
+Should we welcome this new uncertainty and absence of an agreed set of beliefs?
+Is it simply a recognition of the human condition but which hubris has often obscured or denied?
+Or must we escape from being lost - even if it means adopting illusory certainties - in order to provide social identity, personal well being and purpose?